 A Clairvoyant’s Necklace

-A friend of this item’s seller recently passed away.
+At the time of listing, a friend of this item’s seller had recently passed away.
 She was a psychic, a clairvoyant, one of the types who could read the energy of items and perhaps even see their histories, something known as psychometry.

 The friend, known as Aunt Nancy, found this necklace and pendant at an estate auction.
 She was drawn to it, felt it calling out to her.